department-of-veterans-affairs/va.gov-team/products/content-localization/translation-recommendation-project/forms-initiative-brief.md

 We have established an approach for supporting static content pages and are in the process of putting together our recommendations for a longer-term, more scaleable solution.
 We need to be able to do the same for on-line forms and have completed a technical discovery sprint to gauge the effort required and identify how to support within VA.gov's existing architecture.

-Now that this initial discovery work is complete, we'd like to implement an actual translated form app to the production environment; this will enable us to test and confirm the approach identified is sound and that there aren't any isues that didn't come to light because we were working in a sandbox environment.
+Now that this initial discovery work is complete, we'd like to implement an actual translated form app to the production environment; this will enable us to test and confirm the approach identified is sound and begin measure interest and satisfaction for translated apps.

 - Translation Recommendation Product | Link to product outline: https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/content-localization/product-outline-working-drafts/markdown-version.md